-It is worth noting that the perception of these five items as one unit of consciousness is not equal to the perception of the face as a whole unit, although the face includes also different features that appear in the same place: hair, forehead, eyes, nose, mouth, and chin.
-One important reason for this difference lies in the findings indicating that the face has a special brain area for processing facial information (e.g., Kanwisher & Yovel, 2006; Rakover, 2002, 2013)
+It is worth noting that the perception of these five items as one unit of consciousness is not equal to the perception of the face as a whole unit, although the face also includes different features that appear in the same place: hair, forehead, eyes, nose, mouth, and chin.
+An important reason for this difference, according to the findings of previous research, is that the face has a special brain area for processing facial information (e.g., Kanwisher & Yovel, 2006; Rakover, 2002, 2013).

-Fourth, the cognitive process of (b) consciousness-generation endows consciousness on M when the (c) enabling-consciousness condition is met.
-The process of conferring C’ on M is automatic, unconscious and a very fast.
-Any information, whether it is low-order (LO) M or high-order (HO) M, will receive C’ as soon as condition (c) is met.
-This condition can be sketched analogously to the well-known concept of short-term memory.
-For example, the accepted approach is that when information retrieved from the long-term memory and enters the short-term memory (STM, the working memory) it enters the state of consciousness, that is, one becomes conscious of this information.
-(See for example Friedenberg & Silverman, 2016.
-Note that in this respect, the use of the STS construct, the present theory bears some similarities to the ‘Dispositional HOT theory of Carruthers, 2000, 2004.)
+Fourth, the cognitive process of (b) consciousness-generation endows M with consciousness when the (c) enabling-consciousness condition is met.
+The process of conferring C’ on M is automatic, unconscious, and very fast.
+Any information, whether it pertains to a low-order (LO) M or a high-order (HO) M, will receive C’ as soon as condition (c) is met.
+This condition is analogous to the well-known concept of short-term memory (STM, or the working memory).
+A widely accepted view is that when information is retrieved from long-term memory and enters short-term memory, it enters a state of consciousness, that is, one becomes conscious of this information (see, for example, Friedenberg & Silverman, 2016).
+Note that in this respect, with the use of the STM construct, the present theory bears some similarities to the Dispositional HOT theory proposed by Carruthers, 2000, 2004.)
 Given these characterizations, it is possible to outline several interesting features of these subsystems.

-C’ can be conferred on M only when it fulfils the enabling-consciousness condition (it enters the STM).
+C’ can be conferred on M only when the enabling-consciousness condition is fulfilled (it enters STM).

-When the enabling-consciousness condition is terminated, the C’ of M is removed and M becomes unconscious; a re-entrance of this M to that condition re-grants it with C’.
+When the enabling-consciousness condition is terminated, the C’ of M is removed and M becomes unconscious; a reentrance of this M into that condition regrants C’.

-At a given time, the enabling-consciousness condition can encompass a limited number of Ms. Based on experiments in sensory memory (e.g., Sperling, 1960) and everyday observations, one may propose the following.
-It is possible to hold consciously only one visual-field (which consists of a large amount of information) at the time.
-For example, if Smith sees a ‘cat on a couch’, this picture is in his consciousness.
-However, if Smith turns a bit his head, he sees the ‘flowerpot’ and the ‘cat on a couch’ he perceives peripherally.
+At any given time, the enabling-consciousness condition encompasses a limited number of Ms. Based on experiments in sensory memory (e.g., Sperling, 1960) and everyday observations, one may propose the following.
+It is possible to consciously hold only one visual field (which consists of a large amount of information) at the same time.
+For example, if Smith sees a cat on a couch, this picture is in his consciousness.
+However, if Smith turns his head slightly, he sees the flowerpot and peripherally perceives the cat on the couch.

 Since the enabling-consciousness condition encompasses a limited number of Ms, an incoming new-M has to replace the previous C’(M) (i.e., the incoming new-M has to make room for itself).
-Thus the previous C’(M) loses its C’ (it exits this condition and the individual ceases to be aware of the previous M).
+Thus, the previous C’(M) loses its C’ (it exits this condition and the individual ceases to be aware of the previous M).

 If the new-M supplements the information of the previous C’(M), both the new and the previous Ms are combined.
-Thus the individual becomes conscious of both Ms as parts of a whole picture.
+Thus, the individual becomes conscious of both Ms as parts of a whole picture.